flopezag/tutorials.secured-OrionLD/README.md

 to the resource behind the **PEP proxy**, the PEP will describe the user's attributes to the Policy Decision Point (PDP), request a security decision, and enforce the decision.
 (Permit or Deny).
 There is minimal disruption of access for authorized users - the response received is the same as if they had accessed the secured service directly.
-Unauthorized users are simply returned a **401 - Unauthorized** response.
+Unauthorized users are answered with a **401 - Unauthorized** response.

 ### Standard Concepts of Identity Management

 The following common objects are found with the **Keyrock** Identity Management database:

-- **User**, any signed up user able to identify themselves with an eMail and password.
+- **User**, any signed-up user able to identify themselves with an eMail and password.
 Users can be assigned rights individually or as a group.
 - **Application**, any securable FIWARE application consisting of a series of microservices.
 - **Organization**, a group of users who can be assigned a series of rights.
 Altering the rights of the organization